Getting Legal Assistance

 Attorney may be desirable for a personal injury claim

-Don’t let such tough talk intimidate you.
+Don’t let tough talk intimidate you or keep you from asserting your legal rights.
 State insurance law intends for crash victims to be reimbursed for their medical costs under No-Fault, up to the mandatory coverage limits (NYS VTL Article 6, Section 310(2)).
 It also intends for No-Fault claims to be resolved quickly.
 Medical claims submitted with proof are to be paid within 30 days (NYSIL 5106(a)).

-If you are considering hiring an attorney, it’s best to do so immediately after the crash.
+If you’re going to hire an attorney, it’s best to do so immediately after the crash.

 Most personal injury lawyers will advise on a claim’s prospects as a liability suit free of charge.
 If they think a case has a good chance of succeeding, they’ll take it on “contingency,” meaning they get a portion of any settlement.
 You will probably have to pay for certain expenses regardless.
 (Note: An attorney hired on contingency for a liability suit should not charge you separately for assisting with the No-Fault medical claim.)